nassimkoceir/restaurant-css-framework/README.md

 # restaurant-css-framework
-Bootstrap Challenge about learning and food
+A Bootstrap Challenge about learning and food

+## Maguro : a project by ...
+Nassim Koceir

+## What is all about ?
+We had to create a website for a fake restaurant chain with Bootstrap, without using a theme.

+## When did you work on this ?
+10 September 2019

+## Where did you work on this project ?
+It's a BeCode Project to learn Bootstrap

 ## Sources
 https://unsplash.com/photos/fBeRt6DnhC8